encord-team/encord-active/README.md

 encord-active visualise
 ```

+You can find more details on the `init` command in the [CLI documentation][encord-active-docs-init].

 ### Import from COCO

 To import your data, labels, and predictions from COCO, save your data in a directory and run the command:

 ```shell